qtyra/smart-persistence.nvim/README.md

 # (WIP DON'T USE IT) smart-persistence.nvim

-smart-persistence.nvim is a tiny lua plugin that uses the global working directory to save sessions.
+smart-persistence.nvim is a small neovim plugin that uses the global working directory to save sessions.

 ## Contents